fjarri/orolo/README.rst

 - A way to specifically mark events (like, process only start date etc).
 Notes maybe?
 - Add localization (at least remove string hardcoding)
 - Menulet can be moved around the menubar, like others (with Cmd key pressed). - seems to be impossible
+- Set the interval between timer updates in Preferences (governs the smoothness of color change)
+- Remove all hardcoding

 0.0.1
 ~~~~~